vindenesen/check_netscaler/README.md

 ### Check the expiry date of a local license file

-The license file must be placed in `/nsconfig/license` and the filename must be given as objectname.
+The license file must be placed in `/nsconfig/license`.
+An optional filename could be passed via the objectname parameter.
+If no objectname is given, all installed license files will be checked.

-Also the NITRO user needs permissions to access the filesystem directly (NITRO command systemfile).
+The NITRO user needs permissions to access the filesystem directly (NITRO command systemfile).
 This could be achieved with the following command policy.

 ```
 add system cmdPolicy nagios ALLOW "(^man.*)|(^show\\s+(?!system)(?!configstatus)(?!ns ns\\.conf)(?!ns savedconfig)(?!ns runningConfig)(?!gslb runningConfig)(?!audit messages)(?!techsupport).*)|(^stat.*)|(^show\\s+(system)\\s+(file))"
 ```